Brianwitarsa/Brianwitarsa/README.md

 [linkedin]: https://linkedin.com/in/brian-witarsa
 <br>

+- 👨‍💻 I’m currently working at: Mavely as a Data Science Intern
 - 🔭 I’m currently working on: A Large Language Model Project
 - 🌱 I’m currently learning: Advanced Data Analytics Certificate
 - 📫 How to reach me: bwitarsa@nd.edu | (574)-344-3717